mathemagie/sciencesPO_API_2020/10_recettes.md

 II.
 If "Received email on gmail from directeur de mémoire" then "send sms saying <look up your emails>" III.
 If "The sun is set" and "Tour Eiffel is off" then "turn on the lights" IV.
 If "smart lock opens" and "localisation data indicates I'm still at work" then "send sms"
 V. If user says "Alexa, trigger the emergency lock" then "lock all smart locks in the house" and "close the shutters".
+If "user likes a song on spotify" then "fetch the link on youtube" and "add it to a sheet"

+If "receive an email by @harvard.edu containing the word diploma" then "print the attached file" If "asking Alexa <how are you?>" then "Alexa answers <I'm not feeling so good">
+If  "fridge is empty" then "send sms with the link to Carrefour Drive and the last order pre-loaded" If "biometrics not ok" then "book an appointment on doctolib" and "add it to the schedule"

 ## T R